xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 </div>

 <div class="speaker b">
 Depends.
-Please don't make me do that without computer and documentation 🥺.
+Please don't make me do that without a computer and documentation 🥺.
 </div>

 <div class="speaker a">